Azure/azure-powershell/src/Synapse/Synapse.Management.Sdk/README.md

 # Overall
-This directory contains management plane service clients of Az.Storage module.
+This directory contains management plane service clients of Az.Synapse module.

 ## Run Generation
 In this directory, run AutoRest: